 Gaslighting is persistent manipulation or deception that causes the victim to doubt their sanity and original sense of perception.
-It can make an individual confused and cause them to lose their identity and self-worth.
+It can put an individual in a state of confusion and cause them to lose their identity and self-worth.
 Such emotional abuse works well on people who aren’t confident in their own judgments, but we are all susceptible.
-Negative narratives, flattery, reinforcement, or coercion are often used to gain control and wear down the victim.
+Negative narratives, flattery, emotional neglect, reinforcement, or coercion are often used to gain control and wear down the victim.

-From family and romantic connections to workplace interactions, gaslighting can manifest in any relationship.
-In this article, we have discussed gaslighting parents, signs of toxic behaviors, and how to overcome gaslighting from parents.
+From family and romantic connections to workplace interactions, gaslighting can manifest in any relationship and influence the power dynamics.
+In this article, we have discussed gaslighting parents, signs of toxic behaviors or gaslighting techniques used by them, and how to overcome it.
 Keep reading for more information.

 In This Article